 My interpretation of gingerbread is particularly rich, perhaps heavier on molasses than usual, which makes it dark and robust.
 It’s also very moist and perfect in muffin as well as in cake form.
 I love it with a good cup of coffee or hot cocoa.
 Gingerbread makes me happy.

 My favorite way to eat gingerbread is warm, topped with a dollop of sour cream, crème fraîche or ice cream.

 GINGERBREAD MUFFIN RECIPE

 Yield: 12 muffins

 Cook Time: 15 MIN

-½ stick (4 tbsps) unsalted butter, melted and cooled
+- ½ stick (4 tbsp) unsalted butter, melted and cooled

-In the bowl of an electric mixer, beat the molasses with the sour cream, butter, eggs, brown sugar, orange juice and vanilla extract until well combined.
+Step 2: In the bowl of an electric mixer, beat the molasses with the sour cream, butter, eggs, brown sugar, orange juice, and vanilla extract until well combined.

 Step 3: Sift the dry the ingredients (the rest) into the wet ingredients and mix again until you obtain a homogeneous batter.

 Step 4: Distribute the batter among the 12 cups.
 Bake until set, 15 to 18 minutes.